carrieprice78/website/content/courses/searching-for-evidence/_index.md

 ---
 # Course title, summary, and position.
 linktitle: Searching for Evidence with the ABCDE Framework
-summary: A research inquiry framework to approach literature searching in an effective and reproducible manner.
+summary: A research inquiry framework for effective and reproducible literature searching.
 weight: 7

 # Page metadata.